-- Identifies medications the patient is currently taking
+- Identify medications the client is currently taking.

-- Administer medications as prescribed and monitors the response of the patient to those medications.
+- Administer medications as prescribed and monitor the response of the client to those medications.

-- Administer fluids if the patient is dehydrated
+- Administer fluids if the client is dehydrated.

 - Provide reassurance to relieve anxiety.

-- Observe the patient closely for respiratory arrest.
-Monitor his respiratory rate continuously and other vital signs every 5 minutes.
-Never leave the patient alone.
+- Observe the client closely for respiratory arrest.
+Monitor the respiratory rate continuously and other vital signs every 5 minutes.
+Never leave the client alone.

-- Make sure the patient receives oxygen and bronchodilator and nebulizer therapies as ordered.
+- Make sure the client receives oxygen and bronchodilator and nebulizer therapies as ordered.